-When choosing a surgeon who is experienced with breast augmentation, you should know the answers to the following types of questions:
+When choosing a surgeon who is experienced with breast reconstruction, you should know the answers to the following types of questions:

-- How many breast augmentation implantation procedures does he/she perform per year? - How many years has he/she performed breast augmentation procedures? - Has he/she completed Allergan's Physician Education Program (Allergan Academy[TM]) for the use of NATRELLE[®] gel-filled breast implants? - Is he/she board certified, and if so, with which board? - In which province(s) is he/she licensed to practice surgery?
-(Note that some provinces provide information on disciplinary action and malpractice claims/ settlements to prospective patients, either by request or on the Internet.) - What is the most common complication he/she encounters with breast augmentation? - What is his/her reoperation rate with breast augmentation, and what is the most common type of reoperation he/she performs? - Can he/she perform this surgery in a hospital, as well as in the surgeon's independent surgery center?
+- How many breast reconstruction implantation procedures does he/she perform per year? - How many years has he/she performed breast reconstruction procedures? - Has he/she completed Allergan's Physician Education Program (Allergan AcademyTM) for the use of NATRELLE® gel-filled breast implants? - Is he/she board certified, and if so, with which board? - In which province(s) is he/she licensed to practice surgery?
+(Note that some provinces provide information on disciplinary action and malpractice claims/settlements to prospective patients, either by request or on the Internet.) - What is the most common complication he/she encounters with breast reconstruction? - What is his/her reoperation rate with breast reconstruction, and what is the most common type of reoperation he/she performs? - Can he/she perform this surgery in a hospital, as well as in the surgeon's independent surgery center?
 (Note that hospitals require evidence of appropriate training in specific procedures before allowing surgeons to operate in their facilities.)

-2.3 What are Choices and Options Associated with the Surgery?
+2.11 What Are Choices And Options Associated With The Surgery?